travis-ci/docs-travis-ci-com/user/insights/faq.md

 ### What can be done with the JSON queries?

-With JSON queries you can create notifications
+With JSON queries, you can create notifications.

-### Why after scanning the plugin I’m not able to see JSON queries?
+### Why, after scanning the plugin, can I not see JSON queries?

 Check your API key rights are assigned well

 ### Why do scans fail?

-Most of the times scans fail because of wrong configurations, please before reporting check if domain, keys, plugins, or credentials are added correctly.
+Most of the time, scans fail because of wrong configurations.
+Before reporting, check if domain, keys, plugins, or credentials are added correctly.

 ### When and why do I receive email notifications?

-Travis Insights sends an email when a programmed or manual scan is completed.
+Travis Insights sends an email once a programmed or manual scan is complete.